MicrosoftDocs/VBA-Docs/api/Publisher.Font.AutomaticPairKerningThreshold.md

 api_name:
 - Publisher.Font.AutomaticPairKerningThreshold
 ms.assetid: f5f43a19-7227-b25d-9322-84a79596c525
-ms.date: 06/08/2017
+ms.date: 06/08/2019
 localization_priority: Normal
 ---

 # Font.AutomaticPairKerningThreshold property (Publisher)

-Returns or sets a  **Variant** value that represents the point size above which kerning is automatically adjusted for characters in the specified text range.
+Returns or sets a **Variant** value that represents the [point](../language/glossary/vbe-glossary.md#point) size above which kerning is automatically adjusted for characters in the specified text range.
 Read/write.

 ## Syntax